 And so it was for years.
 But then came the diaphragm tank.
 Diaphragm tanks don’t need to be drained, but they do lose their air pressure over time.
 That’s because the diaphragm is made of rubber, and rubber is a semi-permeable membrane.
 Gasses will pass through the rubber and into the water at the rate of about 1-psi per year, which is why you should always check the air pressure before you throw away one of these tanks.

 But let’s get back to those steel compression tanks.
 The air sits on the water like cheese on a pizza.
 When the circulator runs, it can’t add any water to the tank because the circulator is operating within a closed system.
 For the circulator to add water to the tank, the circulator would first have to remove some water from the pipes.
 And if it did that, there would be an empty space in the pipes where the water used to be, and that’s simply not possible.
 In a similar way, when the circulator runs, it can’t take any water out of the tank and put it into the pipes because the pipes are already filled with water.
 Since the circulator can neither add nor remove water from that compression tank there won’t be any pumped flow in the line going up to that steel compression tank.
 With no flow, the water in the tank will be cooler than the water in the pipes because the water in the pipes is passing through the boiler.
-If you’d like a more detailed explanation of how circulators work in a closed heating system get a copy of my book Pumping Away (and other really cool piping options for hydronic systems).
-You’ll find it in the Books & More section.
+If you’d like a more detailed explanation of how circulators work in a closed heating system, get a copy of my book Pumping Away (and other really cool piping options for hydronic systems).

 Okay, now for a bit of science.
 Gasses will dissolve in liquids in proportion to the pressure and temperature.
 As water cools, it absorbs air.
 When water gets hot, it releases air.
 Now, since the water in the compression tank is relatively cool (compared to the water in the pipes), it will absorb some of the air that’s inside the compression tank.
 That’s only natural.